All Episodes

 Nobody's doing stories on how much it mattered.

-The media, but all the great things that happened as a result of the stimulus.
+We're not getting any stories in the media about all the great things that happened as a result of the stimulus.

-We're getting a big Fed zero.
+We're getting a big fat zero, goose egg, nothing.

 The media are not crowing about it much.